 Common Ground—Artistic Director Toni Pimble revives the sensual pas de deux from her contemporary ballet commissioned by Atlanta Ballet in 1991, and set to original music composed by James Oliverio.

-Everything must be undone (working title)—The program concludes with an immersive new work created by Haag and Shannon Mockli, Associate Professor of Dance, using music from Maurice Ravel’s Miroirs (Mirrors) and spoken word.
-Inspired by acclaimed American dancer Isadora Duncan, the 25-minute piece will showcase a large ensemble comprising Eugene Ballet and the UO Department of Dance.
+Between Your Eyes and You—The program concludes with an immersive new work created by Haag and Shannon Mockli, Associate Professor of Dance, using music from Maurice Ravel’s Miroirs (Mirrors) and spoken word.
+The 25-minute piece will showcase a large ensemble comprising Eugene Ballet and the UO Department of Dance.